 Homemade Meatballs – Fry & Braise

 Partially frying the meatballs until the outside is just golden before finishing the meatballs in a homemade sauce is a timeless, authentically Italian approach.
 It is our ritual on Sunday mornings, letting the simmering fragrance permeate the house for hours.
 The process begins by lightly frying the meatballs in a large skillet, followed by gently simmering them in a piping hot pot of homemade tomato sauce until they reach perfection.
-Braising the meatballs in sauce ensures they remain tender, while allowing the flavors to harmonize, resulting in a truly sumptuous dish.
+Braising the meatballs in a thick sauce ensures they remain tender, while allowing the flavors to harmonize, resulting in a truly sumptuous dish.
 This is a perfect meal as-is, served alongside potatoes or thick, homemade bread.
 Or, in true Italian-American fashion alongside your favorite pasta.

 Family & Cultural Variations